-A strategic asset protection mindset is one that will separate those who accumulate long term wealth, but also keep it.
-Most successful entrepreneurs let their big egos get in the way and they don’t take the steps to set up a complex (not simple) structure to protect their assets.
+A strategic asset protection mindset will separate those who accumulate long-term wealth and keep it.
+Most successful entrepreneurs let their big egos get in the way, and they don’t take steps to set up a complex (not simple) structure to protect their assets.

 A strategic asset protection mindset is part of this important business equation; you must master two skills: first, the skill to generate profits in the shortest period possible and keep them.
-Many times, keeping them may be harder then creating the profits.
-Keeping them focuses around the strategy of asset protection.
-You must protect your assets from everything, like lawsuits, taxes, creditors and bankruptcy.
+Many times, keeping them may be harder than creating profits.
+Keeping them focuses on the strategy of asset protection.
+You must protect your assets from everything, like lawsuits, taxes, creditors, and bankruptcy.

 This success requires a certain mindset for survival.
-It requires working backwards to think through what could go wrong and how your assets would be affected.
+It requires working backward to think through what could go wrong and how your assets would be affected.

 You Must Ask Tough Questions

-Perhaps you have at least formed a separate legal entity for your business, and a hit at the business level should protect you at the personal level.
-How do you handle a lawsuit at your business level where the business has to pick up the tab?
+Perhaps you have formed a separate legal entity for your business, and a hit at the business level should protect you at a personal level.
+How do you handle a lawsuit at your business-level where the business has to pick up the tab?